Sonamaker1/TT-Cog-Viewer/README.md

 Prop 1 | Props for the Cog's right hand.
 Double click a prop to load it in, double click to remove it.
 Use the search bar if you're looking for a specific prop.
 Prop 2 | Props for the Cog's left hand.
 Double click a prop to load it in, double click to remove it.
 Use the search bar if you're looking for a specific prop.

-### Toggles
+### Toggles (Main)
 Button             | Action
 -------------   | -------------
-Toggle Shadow | Toggles the Cog's shadow.
+Autoplay Animations | Makes animations play automatically when selected Toggle Shadow | Toggles the Cog's shadow.
 Toggle Body | Toggles the Cog's body.
 Useful for Cog head renders.
-Toggle Background | Toggles between gray and black for backgrounds.
-Black is the best color for renders as it has the least amount of / virtually no arftifacting.
+Toggle Virtualize | Virtualizes the Cog, clicking the button multiple times will cycle through the different Virtualized colors, until getting turned off.
+Cycle Health Meter | Cycles through the hp value meters of a Cog.
 Reset Camera | Resets the camera to default values.
-Flatten Cog | Flattens the Cog vertically, useful for Cog Gallery renders.
 Reset Camera Roll | Reset's the camera's roll.
-Toggle Virtualize | Virtualizes the Cog, clicking the button multiple times will cycle through the different Virtualized colors, until getting turned off.
+Upload Accessory | Prompts you to upload a bam file when pressed.
-Upload Suit Texture | Prompts you to upload a png file when pressed.
-Useful for testing out content packs.
+Upload Suit Texture | Prompts you to upload a png file.
+Applied to the Cog's suit model.
+Upload Head Texture | Prompts you to upload a png file.
+Applied to the Cog's head model.
 Take Screenshot | Takes a screenshot and saves it in the screenshots folder.
-Cycle Meter | Cycles through the hp value meters of a Cog.
 Render Frames | Renders all the frames in a Cog's body animation, each frame is saved in the screenshots folder.
+Add Pie Splat | Adds a pie splatter to the Cog, selected randomly.
+Can be used up to 3 times on a single Cog.
+Clear Pie Splats | Removes all the pie splatters from the Cog.
-Toggle Costume | Toggles a Manager's halloween costume.
-Will only appear if the manager has one.
+Toggle Costume (Managers Only) | Toggles a Manager's halloween costume (if they have one).
-Upload Accessory | Prompts you to upload a bam file when pressed.

-### Suit Toggles
+### Suit Toggles (Main)
 Button             | Action
 -------------   | -------------
-Make Executive | Turns the Cog into an executive.
+Make Executive | Turns the Cog into an Executive.
 Make Fired | Turns the Cog into a fired Cog.
 Make Waiter (Bossbots Only) | Turns the Cog into a waiter.